Security

 Encryption in transit

 All data in transit is encrypted using TLS 1.2 or higher.
 We enforce HSTS (HTTP Strict Transport Security) and use certificate pinning where applicable.
-Internal service-to-service communication is also encrypted using mutual TLS (mTLS).

 Access controls